-b) Certain types of projects as identified in statute, the CEQA Guidelines, or in OPR's Technical Advisory are presumed to have a less than significant impact on VMT and therefore a less than significant impact on transportation.
+- a) The project is not located in an area where a plan, ordinance or policy measures the effectiveness for the performance of a circulation system.
+This includes evaluating all modes of transportation including mass transit and non-motorized travel.
+Therefore, the project will have no impact. - b) Certain types of projects as identified in statute, the CEQA Guidelines, or in OPR's Technical Advisory are presumed to have a less than significant impact on VMT and therefore a less than significant impact on transportation.
 In any area of the state, absent substantial evidence indicating that a project would generate a potentially significant level of VMT, or inconsistency with a Sustainable Communities Strategy (SCS) or general plan, projects that generate or attract fewer than 110 trips per day generally may be assumed to cause a less-than significant transportation impact.
-The proposed project is anticipated to have less than 110 trips per day because the project will introduce one single family residence.
-Therefore, impacts to VMT are expected to be less than significant.

-c) Loma Rica Road and the 60 foot ingress/egress easement are existing roads that currently provides access to the project site.
-Loma Rica Road is used by the surrounding rural community and for traffic traveling through the community of Loma Rica.
-Loma Rica Road and the 60 foot ingress/egress easement would be used by construction equipment accessing the project site; however, there would be no substantial increase in hazards due to this temporary use of the road and therefore will create a less than significant impact.

-d) Emergency access to the project site would be via Loma Rica Road and the 60 foot ingress/egress easement.
-There would be no change in emergency access as a result of the project Therefore, the project will have no impact.
+The proposed project is anticipated to have less than 110 trips per day because the project will only be creating three Rural Residential parcels.
+Therefore, impacts to VMT are expected to be less than significant. - c) Hallwood Boulevard, a proposed 15 foot by approximately 240 foot ingress/egress easement, and Hooper Road are existing roads that currently provides access to the project site.
+Hallwood Boulevard is used by the surrounding rural community and for traffic traveling through the community of Hallwood.
+Hallwood Boulevard, the ingress/egress easement, and Hooper Road would be used by construction equipment accessing the project site; however, there would be no substantial increase in hazards due to this temporary use of the road and therefore will create a less than significant impact. - d) Emergency access to the project site would be via Hallwood Boulevard, the proposed 15 foot by approximately 240 foot ingress/egress easement, and Hooper Road.
+There would be no change in emergency access as a result of the project.
+Therefore, the project will have no impact.

 XVIII.
-TRIBAL CULTURAL RESOURCES

-Would the project cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public Resources Code section 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe, and that is:

-- a) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or - b) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1.
+TRIBAL CULTURAL RESOURCES Would the project cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public Resources Code section 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe, and that is: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or b) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1.
 In applying the criteria set forth in subdivision (c) of Public Resources Code Section 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe.